The good news is that once you're diagnosed, the treatment is simple (although admittedly not always easy). All you have to do is change your diet.

 Latent Celiac Disease

 Latent celiac disease may provide some hope for people who just love gluten.
-One study found that as many as 20% of children diagnosed with coeliac disease were later able to reintegrate gluten back into their diet without any problems (2)!
+One study found that as many as 20% of children diagnosed with celiac disease were later able to reintegrate gluten back into their diet without any problems (2)!

 What Causes Celiac Disease?